vikstrous/pirate-get/README.md

 If it does not exist then `$HOME/.config/pirate-get`.

 ### Default config file
-If not existing a new config file will be created when you start pirate-get.
 Here the available options and their behaviors are when unset:

 ```INI
 [Save]